SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 * Improving resource efficiency in consumption and production
 * Endeavouring to decouple economic growth from negative environmental impact

 The focus is on resource efficiency, and not limited to the global aspect and progressive improvement.
-The framing of the target is the Framework of Programmes on Sustainable Consumption and Production (10YFP) with base documents and interim progress reports.
+The framing of the target is the Framework of Programmes on Sustainable Consumption and Production, 10YFP <a href="#f9">(UN DESA, 2014)</a>.

 ```py
 TS=